Adanaspor: History

 However, after hitting "rock bottom," their fortunes changed.
 Adanaspor earned consecutive promotions (2006–07 and 2007–08), and became regulars in the 1.
 Lig (Second Division) for the next decade.
 They narrowly missed promotion to the Süper Lig at the end of the 2009–10 season.
 In 2011–12, they were again provided a chance to return to the top level of Turkish football, after qualifying to the Promotion Play-offs with a 6th-place finish.
 They defeated Çaykur Rizespor 4–1 on aggregate in the two-legged semifinal, but lost 3–2 to Kasımpaşa a.e.t. in the Play-off Final.
 Finally, on 24 April 2016, after 12 years in the lower leagues, Adanaspor guaranteed their place in the Süper Lig for the 2016-17 season after coming back from 0–2 deficit to defeat Gaziantep BB 3–2 away from home.
-After one season in the Süper Lig, they were relegated to the First League, where they have since competed.
+After one season in the Süper Lig, they were relegated to the First League, where they would compete in 2022/23, where they would withdraw from the league due to an earthquake in the area.
+However, they were kept in the league.
+In the following season, they survived by only one point, but they were relegated in 2024/25.
+Going into the TFF 2.Lig, Adanaspor was still suffering from the earthquake and from a transfer ban they received, and thus only being able to use academy players.
+Because of this, Adanaspor had one of the worst performances of the Turkish 3rd division, ending up only scoring 1 point and 17 goals, with only 8 goals being on field. they only drew 1 game against Somaspor, as well as 3 w.o wins against Yeni Malatyaspor and Yeni Mersin Idmanyurdu.
+However, they only finished on 1 point due to the loss of 9 points by FIFA, and they suffered 159 goals in 31 played games.
+Because of this, for the 2026/27 season, Adanaspor will have to face being "Rock Bottom" like 20 years before, and will have to hope for them to come back to the first division like they did before.